beekpr/examples/home-screen-widget/profiles/DEVELOPERS_PORTAL.md

 **Registering a widget**

-When we register a widget we make the widget component known to the homescreen.
-The widget component is the Vue.js component and the widgetTypeId is a unique identifier for the widget (e.g. the Streams widget).
+When we register a widget we make the widget component known to the home screen.
+The widget component is the Vue.js component and the widgetTypeId is a unique identifier for the widget (e.g. the Streams widget has id 'streams').

 ```javascript
 registerWidget(widgetTypeId: string, widgetComponent: Component): void;